Connecting animal shelters to save the lives of cats and dogs

 Using the latest data, Best Friends identifies and strategically pairs shelters that have achieved a 90% save rate (the benchmark for no-kill) with shelters that need help in reaching the no-kill threshold.

-After being paired with a shelter using the pet lifesaving dashboard data, the shelter fellows work with their peer mentors to look at current shelter data and come up with a plan and a budget for programming to increase the fellow’s save rate during the 12-month partnership.
+After being paired with a shelter using the pet lifesaving dashboard data, the shelter fellows work with their peer mentors to look at current shelter data and come up with a plan and a budget for programming to increase the fellow’s save rate.
 Best Friends doesn’t dictate what the relationships should look like because the goal is to encourage peer mentors to do what they do well without restrictions.

 There are also financial incentives for participating in this perpetuating loop of lifesaving.
-Best Friends offers seed grants to help the mentors help their fellows and provides ongoing training and coaching to shelter collaborative partners.
+Best Friends provides seed grants to partnerships and offers ongoing training and coaching to shelter collaborative partners.

 In the first year of the program, participating shelters saw a 40% increase in save rate and a 71% reduction in the number of dogs and cats killed, on average.